All About Radio, Cellular, and Tower Equipment Installers and Repairs

 - Radio Maintainer

-Is There Job Demand for Radio, Cellular, and Tower Equipment Installers and Repairs?
+Job Opportunities for Radio, Cellular, and Tower Equipment Installers and Repairs

-In the United States, there were 14,500 jobs for Radio, Cellular, and Tower Equipment Installer or Repairer in 2016.
+There were about 14,500 jobs for Radio, Cellular, and Tower Equipment Installer or Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Radio, Cellular, and Tower Equipment Installer or Repairer by 2026.
-There will be an estimated 1,600 positions for Radio, Cellular, & Tower Equipment Installer or Repairer per year.
+Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 The states with the most job growth for Radio, Cellular, & Tower Equipment Installer or Repairer are Nevada, Utah, and Georgia.
 Watch out if you plan on working in Kansas, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.

-Radio, Cellular, & Tower Equipment Installer or Repairer Salary
+Salary for a Radio, Cellular, & Tower Equipment Installer or Repairer

 Radio, Cellular, and Tower Equipment Installers and Repairs who work in Pennsylvania, Alaska, or Tennessee, make the highest salaries.

-Below is a list of the median annual salaries for Radio, Cellular, and Tower Equipment Installers and Repairs in different U.S. states.
+How much do Radio, Cellular, and Tower Equipment Installers and Repairs make in each U.S. state?

 State | Annual Mean Salary |